[Minor revision–posted 10/30/23 (replaces 4/29/15 edition)]

 4. Method of Deposit

 a.
-Refer to OP 62.07 for procedures for making departmental deposits with Accounts Receivable/University Deposits by using the Departmental Deposit Information Sheet (DDIS).
+Refer to OP 62.07, Departmental Deposits and Completion of the Departmental Information Sheet (DDIS), for procedures for making departmental deposits with Accounts Receivable/University Deposits by using the DDIS.

 b.
 The department must record sales tax on a separate line of the JV prepared and entered to move deposited funds from the revenue clearing account to appropriate revenue accounts.
 The sales tax should be recorded to the same fund as the sales and balance sheet account 2A0304.
 Use the words “sales tax” in the description area.